g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 set policy-options policy-statement Saida-IX then reject
 ```

-Now, we have defined our routing policies, and we can configure the peering finally.
-In this situation, we want to prefer to receive the download in R1, so, this way we can use MED in this case.
-Let's apply the MED 10 in the R2:
+Finally, let’s apply the configuration to the BGP protocol.
+In this scenario, we want to influence inbound traffic to prefer R1 for downloads.
+To achieve this, we will use the MED attribute, applying a metric (10) on R2 to make it less preferred.

 R1:
 ```